Rushdie speech cancelled after death threats in India

 "Does India want to be a totalitarian state like China?"

-The question of whether Rushdie should take part dogged the festival even before it began last week as organisers tried to balance religious sensitivities with freedom of speech in the world's largest democracy.
+The question of whether Rushdie should take part dogged the festival even before it began last week as organizers tried to balance religious sensitivities with freedom of speech in the world's largest democracy.

 Rushdie dropped plans to travel to the north-western city of Jaipur after assassination threats against him were reported by Indian authorities.